Shields parameter

 The Shields parameter, also called the Shields criterion or Shields number, is a nondimensional number used to calculate the initiation of motion of sediment in a fluid flow.
-It is a nondimensionalization of a shear stress, and is typically denoted $\psi$ or $\theta$.
+It is a dimensionalization of a shear stress, and is typically denoted $\psi$ or $\theta$.
 This parameter has been developed by Albert F. Shields, and is called later Shields parameter.
 The Shields parameter is the main parameter of the Shields formula.
-It is given by:
+The Shields parameter is given by: